HL7/fhir-exchange-routing-ig/input/pages/use-cases.md

 The intermediary bases routing on the path segment that indicates the destination.

-**Base URL reflecting the intermediary's identity, accompanied by routing metadata passed in an HTTP header parameter**, such as <br/>URL: `fhir.example-intermediary.com`
+**Intermediary's base URL accompanied by routing metadata passed in an HTTP header parameter**, such as <br/>URL: `fhir.example-intermediary.com`
 HTTP header parameter: `X-Destination: example-destination`

 In this method, the destination's public FHIR service address consists of: